FaizanMohd5/FaizanMohd5/README.md

 I don’t just focus on the technical side of an application — I also think from a business perspective.
 That reflects my **result-oriented mindset**.

 I don’t ask, “How do I build this before the deadline?”
-I ask, “How do I ensure the current iteration covers core requirements without compromising:”
+I ask, “How do I ensure the current iteration covers core requirements without compromising⬇️:”

 - 🔐 **Security** — No API key pushes or hardcoded credentials.
 - ⚙️ **Reliability** — Exceptions should never expose themselves.